Inexpensive Parent Gift

 My mom is making Cocoa Snowman Jars, for her co-workers.
 They are jelly jars with lids (bought at Dollar General), the jar is filled with a cocoa mix and a few marshmallows, on the top of the lid is a wooden ball (bought at craft stores) painted white and hot glued to the top of the lid, facial features of a snowman are painted on, a black felt hat or sock hat on top and a scarf or

 ribbon tied to a spoon around the rim of the jar.
 I included in this email 6 of the labels I made up for her on the computer using one of Grandma George's free Christmas Graphics (Jana at Playground4Providers) sent in.
 The labels are attached to the outside of the jar!
 It is a cute gift to give to party hosts during the holiday season, daycare parents, friends, dirty Santa gifts, etc!
 Just sign your name at the bottom of the label and there is your gift to give!

 ~Submitted by Christi

 Voltive Candle Holder

 Purchase clear plastic cups (8 oz.).
 In a small margarine tub pour white glue and dilute with water.
 Tear red and green tissue paper into small pieces.
-With a paintbrush let children paint the glue mixture onto the outside of the plastic cup then put tissue pieces on top of glue.
+With a paintbrush let children paint the glue mixture onto the outside of the plastic cup then put tissue pieces on top of the glue.
 Have them cover the entire cup.
 Let dry.
 Now a tea light candle can be placed inside and when

 lit shows the Christmas colors beautifully.